A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 What are the adrenal glands?

-The adrenals are endocrine glands.
+The adrenal glands are endocrine glands.
 This means they make and release (secrete) hormones.
-Hormones are chemicals which are released into the bloodstream.
+Hormones are chemicals which are released into your bloodstream.
 They act as messengers, affecting cells and tissues in distant parts of your body.
 The adrenal glands produce hormones which help to control a number of your body's functions.

 Where are the adrenal glands found?

 You have two adrenal glands which are found just above each kidney.
 About the size of a walnut, each adrenal gland has an outer part (adrenal cortex) and an inner part (adrenal medulla).
 Cells in different parts of your adrenal glands make different chemicals (hormones).

 Cells in the outer part of the adrenal glands (the adrenal cortex) make the chemicals (hormones) cortisol, aldosterone and androgens.

 - Cortisol is a steroid hormone and is vital for health.
 It has many functions which include:

 - Helping the body to respond to stress.

 - Helping to balance insulin in regulating blood sugar (glucose) level.